HTTP-RPC/Kilo/README.md

 Both versions take a base URL and an interface type as arguments and return an instance of the given type that can be used to invoke service operations.
 The second version also accepts a map of HTTP header values that will be submitted with every service request.

 The `RequestMethod` annotation is used to associate an HTTP verb with an interface method.
 The optional `ResourcePath` annotation can be used to associate the method with a specific path relative to the base URL.
 If unspecified, the method is associated with the base URL itself.
+Named path variables can be supplied by extending the `Map` interface in the service type.

 Service adapters must be compiled with the `-parameters` flag so their method parameter names are available at runtime.